 - Operator: Operator defines the condition or logic that triggers a match against the specified Variable (and Variable Value).
 It determines how the extracted data is compared to a given value, using operations like equality, pattern matching, or range checking.

-- Transformations: Before evaluation, the extracted data can be normalized or transformed to ensure consistent and accurate matching.
-Transformations dictate how the data should be processed, such as converting it to lowercase or removing whitespace.
+- Transformations: Before evaluation, the extracted data can be normalized or transformed for consistent matching, such as converting it to lowercase or stripping whitespace.

 - Response Action: Upon a successful match, Response Action specifies what the WAF should do with the request.
 Actions can include blocking the request, logging it for analysis, or issuing a challenge to the client.